v0.0.1-alpha

 Request headers

-Authorization: Bearer <jwt> One of these two Keycloak OIDC access token
+Authorization: Bearer <jwt> One of these two Keycloak OIDC access token.
+Tenant ID is extracted from the tenant_id JWT claim automatically.

-X-API-Key: <key> One of these two API key from identity-service
+X-API-Key: <key> One of these two Long-lived API key issued by identity-service.
+Tenant is resolved from the key record.

 bash